BtheGit/bokehfy/README.md

 Notes:
-ES5 module.exports used in favor of import/export to avoid open webpack issue that means library is acessible as 'libraryName.default' rather than just 'libraryName'
+ES5 module.exports used in favor of import/export to avoid open webpack issue that means library is accessible as 'libraryName.default' rather than just 'libraryName'